camuthig/warehouse-cli/readme.md

 Each command has help text if run without arguments.

 ## Working Locally
 To test local changes, you can run ./bin/waho instead of using the phar.

+To run against a locally running warehouse application, you need to change the src/WarehouseCLICommand.php serviceUrl in the constructor.